Eigenmodes of a Cylindrical Cavity

 There are two configuration files for this problem, cavity_pec.json and cavity_impedance.json.

-In both, the config["Problem"]["Type"] field is set to "Eigenmode", and we use the mesh shown above with a single level of uniform mesh refinement ("UniformLevels": 1).
+In both, the config["Problem"]["Type"] field is set to "Eigenmode", and we use the mesh shown above.
 The material properties for Teflon are entered under config["Domains"]["Materials"].
 The config["Domains"]["Postprocessing"]["Energy]" object is used to extract the quality factor due to bulk dielectric loss; in this problem since there is only one domain this is trivial, but in problems with multiple material domains this feature can be used to isolate the energy-participation ratio (EPR) and associated quality factor due to different domains in the model.

 The only difference between the two configuration files is in the "Boundaries" object: cavity_pec.json prescribes a perfect electric conductor ("PEC") boundary condition to the cavity boundary surfaces, while cavity_impedance.json prescribes a surface impedance condition with the surface resistance $R_s = 0.0184\text{ }\Omega\text{/sq}$, for copper at $5\text{ GHz}$.

 In both cases, we configure the eigenvalue solver to solve for the $15$ lowest frequency modes above $2.0\text{ GHz}$ (the dominant mode frequencies for both the $\text{TE}$ and $\text{TM}$ cases fall around $2.9\text{ GHz}$ frequency for this problem).
-A sparse direct solver is used for the solutions of the linear system resulting from the spatial discretization of the governing equations, using in this case a second- order finite element space.
+A sparse direct solver is used for the solutions of the linear system resulting from the spatial discretization of the governing equations, using in this case a fourth-order finite element space.

-The frequencies for the lowest order $\text{TE}$ and $\text{TM}$ modes computed using the above formula for this problem are listed in the table below.
+The frequencies for the lowest-order $\text{TE}$ and $\text{TM}$ modes computed using the above formula for this problem are listed in the table below.

 $(n,m,l)$$f_{\text{TE}}$$f_{\text{TM}}$